Brazil and the World Bank

-The relationship between Brazil and the World Bank has been successful for many years, despite many challenges.
+The relationship between Brazil and the World Bank has been successful for many years, despite numerous challenges.

 Background and history

 According to the World Bank, Brazil is labeled as an upper middle income country with a current GDP of $1.869 Trillion as of the year of 2018.
 Brazil is the largest country in the LAC region (8.52 million square kilometers), with a GNI per capita of US$14,810 and with a population of 207 million (2016).
 A favorable external environment, credit-fueled consumption, an expanding labor force and an expansion of social programs contributed to fast economic and social progress between 2001 and 2015.

 During 2012–2015, Brazil was one of the largest borrowers of the World Bank Group, with a total of US$17.5 billion invested during these four years.
 After 2015, with the onset of the economic crisis and given limited fiscal space for new investments, IBRD lending has declined to around US$500 million per year and the program has shifted instead on building the knowledge foundations for supporting an adjustment in Brazil's growth model and in the World Bank's engagement to support it.
 IFC has continued to invest around US$1.5 billion per year, although with a shifting profile of clients.

-Brazil has had a slow growth in the last two years with a small 1.1% growth in GDP in 2017 and 1.3% growth in 2018.
+Between 2017-2018 Brazil had a small 1.1% growth in GDP in 2017 and 1.3% growth in 2018.
 This small recovery has slowed down the economy significantly and caused much loss in consumer trust, and outside investment.
+In 2019, the Brazilian economy experienced minimal growth similar to the previous two years, with GDP increasing by only 1.1%.
+This performance was below expectations despite changes in government and the introduction of new economic policies advocating for pro-market structural reforms.
+External factors, such as the Argentine crisis and unexpected events like the Brumadinho disaster, along with a slow legislative process for reform adoption, hindered investment stimulation and labor market and consumption growth.
+Before the onset of the COVID-19 pandemic in 2020, the Brazilian economy had already shown signs of stagnation in the first quarter.
+GDP decreased by 0.3% compared to the previous quarter, or by 1.5% when adjusted for seasonal variations.
+This decline was accompanied by significant decreases in sectors like manufacturing and minerals, as well as in household demand and consumption.

+Following the pandemic, Brazil experienced a 2.9 percent expansion in real GDP in 2023, propelled by vigorous private consumption buoyed by a robust labor market and fiscal support for social transfers.
+Favorable external conditions also contributed to growth through increased exports.
+However, in 2024, GDP growth is projected to slow to 1.7 percent due to the delayed impacts of monetary policy tightening and a reduced carry-over effect from the previous year.